 Polar Caps will offer several 6 to 8 week-long sessions beginning in the summer and throughout the winter season.
-Learn to Play (LTP) is for our newest and youngest skaters, that my have had some prior experience skating.
+Learn to Play (LTP) is for our newest and youngest skaters, that may have had some prior experience skating.
 LTP is designed to be a fun, low-pressure introduction to basic hockey skills through games and free-play.
 Skaters completing a LTP session can move into Cross-Ice or RWB at the beginning of the season or mid-season if they so choose.

 The Cross Ice (X-Ice) program teaches advanced initiated skaters up to age 6 the basic strategies of competitive hockey and introduces team and competitive play.
 X-Ice teams practice 1-2 times per week and play scrimmage games against other X-Ice teams on 1/3 of a sheet of ice with no goalies.

 Also known as Mites, the Red, White & Blue (RWB) program is for skaters up to age 8 that stresses continued development of skating skills, hockey strategies, and fundamentals.
 RWB skaters practice 2-3 times a week, and recreational games are played on the weekend against other teams in the Dane County area on 1/2 of a sheet of ice with a suited up goalie in the net.
 RWB teams may participate in a local tournament during the season.